Emanant and emergent symmetry-topological-order from low-energy spectrum: Heisenberg model and its phase diagram

 \paragraph{Dimer phase.} Tuning up the antiferromagnetic next-nearest-nerighbor exchange term

 generates at low-energy limit the perturbation

 with scaling dimension $\Delta = 2/K$, which is marginal when $K=1$.
 The field theory for the spin-1/2 Heisenberg chain can also be written as

-$S_{\rm WZW}$ is the WZW model action for the SU(2)$_1$ CFT.
+$S_{\rm WZW}$ is the WZW model action for the $SU(2)_1$ CFT.
 There is a critical coupling $J_c\sim 0.2411$, and both $\lambda_\phi$ and $\lambda$ are proportional to $J - J_c$.
 When $J > J_c$ ($J < J_c$), $\lambda$ is marginally relevant (irrelevant).
-Since $\lambda$ is the only term that breaks the SO(4) symmetry of the WZW theory, at the critical coupling $J = J_c$, the system is tuned to the point where the SO(4) symmetry emerges even at short distance, as the leading SO(4) breaking term is tuned to zero, and the other terms breaking the SO(4) symmetry are irrelevant.
+Since $\lambda$ is the only term that breaks the $SO(4)$ symmetry of the WZW theory, at the critical coupling $J = J_c$, the system is tuned to the point where the $SO(4)$ symmetry emerges even at short distance, as the leading $SO(4)$ breaking term is tuned to zero, and the other terms breaking the $SO(4)$ symmetry are irrelevant.

-The SO(4) symmetry of Eq.~\ref{eq:WZWfield} with $\lambda = 0$ will become manifest in the ED data to be discussed in the next few sections.
-In fact the model has an even larger O(4) symmetry, whose improper $Z_2$ rotation corresponds to the reflection of the chain.
-In field theory this improper $Z_2$ exchanges ${\rm SU(2)}_L$ and ${\rm SU(2)}_R$.
-Since it is not clear how to insert a flux of reflection, the improper $Z_2$ will not be discussed on the equal footing as the rest of the symmetry.
+The $SO(4)$ symmetry of Eq.~\eqref{eq:WZWfield} with $\lambda = 0$ will become manifest in the ED data to be discussed in the next few sections.
+In fact the model has an even larger $O(4)$ symmetry, whose improper $\mathbb Z_2$ rotation corresponds to the reflection of the chain.
+In field theory this improper $\mathbb Z_2$ exchanges ${\rm SU(2)}_L$ and ${\rm SU(2)}_R$.
+Since it is not clear how to insert a flux of reflection, the improper $\mathbb Z_2$ will not be discussed on the equal footing as the rest of the symmetry.

 When $J>J_c$, the perturbation \eqref{eq:NNN coupling at CFT} opens a gap in the spectrum and pins the value of the field $\phi$ to the values $\phi=0,\,\sqrt{2\pi}/2$.
 There are two degenerate ground states that are distinguished by the non-vanishing expectation value of the dimer order parameter